 According to multiple sources, the appeal success rate at the first and second levels are low, approximately 20%.
 This is to be expected since the first level is before the entity that determined that you owe money and the second level is not much better.
 The third level, however, is before an impartial ALJ.
 The success rate at that level is upwards of 75-80%.
 In the gambling game of life, those are good odds.

-Posted on January 25, 2018, in Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Audits, CMS, Due process, Durable Medical Equipment, Federal Law, Harassment, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicare, Medicare Administrative Contractor, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Petitions for Contested Cases, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Administrative Law Judge, Appealing RAC audits, Knicole Emanuel, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare Administrative Contractor, Medicare Appeal Process, Medicare Appeals, Medicare Audits, Medicare fee-for-service, Medicare health care provider, Medicare overpayments, Medicare RAC regions, Medicare Recoupments, Office of Medicare Hearings and Appeals, Overpayment, Potomac Law, RAC, RAC Audits, RAC Harassment, RAC limits.
+Posted on January 25, 2018, in Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Rights, CMS, Due process, Durable Medical Equipment, Federal Law, Harassment, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicare, Medicare Administrative Contractor, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Petitions for Contested Cases, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Administrative Law Judge, Appealing RAC audits, Knicole Emanuel, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare Administrative Contractor, Medicare Appeal Process, Medicare Appeals, Medicare Audits, Medicare fee-for-service, Medicare health care provider, Medicare overpayments, Medicare RAC regions, Medicare Recoupments, Office of Medicare Hearings and Appeals, Overpayment, Potomac Law, RAC, RAC Audits, RAC Harassment, RAC limits.
 Bookmark the permalink.
 2 Comments.